fehler/ux-foundations/ux-foundations-outline.md

 + Build
 + Test

 This feels like a logical structure (and I can’t recall seeing it done before).
-It echoes some of what I’ve begun to explore in the original series of articles for Adobe XD.
+It echoes some of what I’ve begun to explore in the original series of articles for Smashing Magazine + Adobe XD.

 I’ll develop a full table of contents shortly; what’s included below, is just me thinking aloud.